 When studying a Yoga teacher training course, most interns do not hear much about teen Yoga.
 This is a largely ignored population that needs to find inner calm and remain fit.
 Teens often have poor diets and work on homework during the late hours that should be spent sleeping.

-For thousands of years, yoga has been a form of self-development.
+For thousands of years, yogic methods have been a form of self-development.
 The practice dates back to ancient India.
 Today yoga is a way many people find to relieve stress in hectic lives.
 Teens are not immune to stress and are often dealing with stress at school, home, and through the countless other activities that occupy the schedules of young people today.

 Teens faced with stressful situations may be surprised that a practical solution does not involve a pill or an expensive treatment, a trip to the family doctor, or a therapy session with a stranger asking them to reveal their deepest feelings.
 Yoga is timeless and not just for adults.
 Teens may be surprised to find yoga is a viable solution to handle the stress in their lives.